Last Updated on September 17, 2020

 I mentioned this in a blog post here, but I store all of my digital files in the cloud.
 I use both OneDrive and Google Drive (not really sure why I have both), and I try to keep everything organized in different folders.

 This has helped me so much when I need to access files on my phone or on another computer if I don’t have my laptop with me.
-I’ve destroyed too many computers in my life (RIP my MacBook that I spilled water all over after three months of owning it), so I try not to save anything directly to my computer.
+I’ve destroyed too many computers in my life (RIP to the MacBook that I spilled water all over after three months of owning it), so I try not to save anything directly to my computer.
 This gives me peace of mind and saves me time.

 I also use Friday as my admin day to organize and delete files on my computer, update my computer if needed, and get my inbox down to zero if possible.
 I also have these admin tasks as part of my weekly routine in Asana so I’m reminded to do them every week.